How to Estimate Your Take-Home Pay in British Columbia in 2026

 Rental Income

 Net rental income earned from renting out a property is considered taxable income.
-You can deduct reasonable expenses related to the rental property against this income, such as repairs or maintenance.
+You can deduct reasonable rental property expenses against this income, such as repairs and maintenance.
 Make sure to report rental income and expenses on Form T776 – Statement of Real Estate Rentals.

 Any capital cost allowance that can be claimed on rental properties should also be deducted to determine your net rental income for tax purposes.